 I am really intrigued and want to read and learn more….

 Book: Year of no garbage: recycling lies, plastic problems, and one woman's trashy journey to zero waste by Eve Schaub

 I only have 30 minutes and prefer to listen….

 - All We Can Save edited by Ayana Elizabeth Johnson and Katharine K. Wilkinson, in partnership with Recycle Utah.

-- Braiding Sweetgrass by Robin Wall Kemmerer (Sponsored by Summit Lands Conservancy)
+- Braiding Sweetgrass by Robin Wall Kemmerer, in partnership with Summit Lands Conservancy.

 A seed library is a collection of seeds you can borrow to plant and grow- and when they seed, return some to the Library!